How much time do you spend on your finances each week? A couple of hours? Or do you rarely spend any time at all?

 6. Gather pertinent documents

 Would you be prepared for someone else to handle your affairs if an unforeseen circumstance suddenly arose?
 If not, now’s the time to gather important documents that pertain to both your finances and health care.
 These include:

 - A will.
 If you don’t draft this important document and die without one, state laws will determine where your assets go.
 Is that what you really want?

 - A durable power of attorney for finances and for health care.
-This person or persons will oversee your finances and your medical care if you become incapacitated.
+This person will oversee your finances and your medical care if you become incapacitated.